 - Don’t use the same password and user name for all your accounts because once one of them is stolen, all your accounts will be in jeopardy.

 - Don’t ignore prompts to update your operating system; many attacks exploit unpatched vulnerabilities.

 Social media is meant to be fun and informative.
 Don’t let the crooks ruin it for you.
 Keep in mind that attackers will try to use one successful exploit to go after not just you but your family, friends, colleagues, neighbors and employer.

-For more information on staying safe against SMP, and other types of phishing attacks, visit us online and check out articles like this one, What Are Phishing Attacks and How Do You Stop Them?
+For more information on staying safe against SMP, and other types of phishing attacks, visit us online and check out articles like this one, Microsoft Phish Redirects Victims to a Catering Voice Recording.
 We’re here to help.